lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 Our results are again consistent with the results of the likelihood ratio test.
 The relative likelihood of an unfair lizard is 0.92, and we can be quite confident that our lizard is not a fair flipper.

 AIC weights are also useful for another purpose: we can use them to get model-averaged parameter estimates.
 These are parameter estimates that are combined across different models proportional to the support for those models.
 As a thought example, imagine that we are considering two models, A and B, for a particular dataset.
-Both model A and model B have the same parameter p, and this is the parameter we are particularly interested in.
-In other words, we do not know which model is the best model for our data, but what we really need is a good estimate of p.
+Both model A and model B have the same parameter $p$, and this is the parameter we are particularly interested in.
+In other words, we do not know which model is the best model for our data, but what we really need is a good estimate of $p$.
 We can do that using model averaging.
-If model A has a high AIC weight, then the model-averaged parameter estimate for p will be very close to our estimate of p under model A; however, if both models have about equal support then the parameter estimate will be close to the average of the two different estimates.
+If model A has a high AIC weight, then the model-averaged parameter estimate for $p$ will be very close to our estimate of $p$ under model A; however, if both models have about equal support then the parameter estimate will be close to the average of the two different estimates.
 Model averaging can be very useful in cases where there is a lot of uncertainty in model choice for models that share parameters of interest.
 Sometimes the models themselves are not of interest, but need to be considered as possibilities; in this case, model averaging lets us estimate parameters in a way that is not as strongly dependent on our choice of models.

 ## Section 2.4: Bayesian statistics